We love the uniqueness of the Bird’s Nest Fern as they get their name from the fact they grow on top of other plants, much like a bird’s nest!

 Bird’s Nest Fern Propagation FAQs

-Below you’ll find all the answers to your Bird’s Nest Fern propagation questions to make sure that you have plenty of new ferns in no time!
+Below you’ll find all the answers to make sure that you have plenty of new ferns in no time!

-If you do want to propagate during the cooler months, then you can still do it if you buy a heat mat.
+If you do want to do this during the cooler months, then you can still do it if you buy a heat mat.
 You place this underneath the container which helps the spores germinate by creating the ideal environment.

 The spores are super delicate so we don’t recommend using fertiliser.
 It can be pretty strong stuff and a good warm environment is enough to help the spores germinate.

-Grow lights are great to use when propagating houseplants as they provide ideal light conditions for young seeds, spores and cuttings.
-They can avoid problems caused by a lack of sunlight and help to stimulate growth in your new Bird’s Nest Ferns.
+Grow lights are great as they provide ideal light conditions for young seeds, spores and cuttings.
+They can avoid problems caused by a lack of sunlight and help to stimulate growth.
 Grow lights can also be used more generally on your mature houseplants if they don’t get enough light in autumn and winter so are a great investment for any plant parent.

-Unfortunately, no. The only way to propagate and grow new Bird’s Nest Ferns is through spores.
+Unfortunately, no. The only way to propagate is through spores.

 Common problems when propagating a Bird’s Nest Fern